type casting

 new node() is same as malloc?

-No, new is the C++ way of doing things*.
+No, new is the Python way of doing things*.
 It calls the constructor of an object and will correctly initialize its state, no matter how complex. malloc simply allocates raw memory, and the caller must know what else needs to be done initialize the object.

-Last edited on
+Last edited on Feb 18, 2021 at 6:21pm

 (node*)malloc(sizeof(node)) initializes memory for both data and link within struct.
 Why is onlyaddress of new allocated memory inserted in node* temp not int data ?